-OW's academic year is divided into four terms and runs on an eight week cycle per term.
-Some terms have additional academic weeks to facilitate summative assessment, as stipulated in the brief of each course.
-Please refer to the Open Window calendar for further information and dates on when the terms begin and end throughout the year.
+OW's academic year is planned over two semesters, with each semester being made up of two 8-week terms.
+Semesters may have additional academic weeks to facilitate summative / examination assessment, as stipulated in the brief of each course.
+Please refer to the Open Window calendar for further information and dates on when the semesters and their related terms begin and end throughout the year.